 And we shall respond, again in unison, “Some joke!”
 Out of the crowd will float an angry cry, “Some god!”

 Saint Peter’s smile will vanish, and many of us will conclude that he’s lost his recently acquired sense of humor and intends to close the gates.
 I have always felt that God delegated too much authority to good old San Pedro in the first place, and I wonder in what way power has corrupted the seemingly taintless saint.

 Other saints will hear the ruckus and wonder why no one is passing through the portal.
 They poke their heads around the corner to get a look at what’s going on outside.
 Saints are not timid, but they know when to be deferential, and these fellows tread lightly on the senior saint’s turf.
 Away from the gates, they have little patience with his moodiness, but near this hallowed spot, they give him his due.

-So there we are outside the gate with Saint Peter looking disgruntled, the saints lined up inside, and the Godhead lurking mysteriously in billows of clouds that float in the distance.
+So there we are outside the gates with Saint Peter looking disgruntled, the saints lined up inside, and the Godhead lurking mysteriously in billows of clouds that float in the distance.

-Just as the tension becomes thick enough to be sliced with a cosmic knife, we hear deep laughter like thunder rolling toward us over the white clouds, and we see in the sky a flaming chariot pulled by emerald-green horses.
+Just as the tension becomes thick enough to slice with a cosmic knife, we hear deep laughter like thunder rolling toward us over the white clouds, and we see in the sky a flaming chariot pulled by emerald-green horses.
 The driver’s eyes, shining like twin suns, oblige us to turn our heads to avoid being blinded by the intense light.

-A few individuals do not look away and are blinded immediately, and the saints rush through the gateway, gather up those disabled ones, and lead them inside.
+A few individuals do not look away and are stricken immediately, and the saints rush through the gateway, gather up those disabled ones, and lead them inside.
 Saint Peter, arms crossed, steps aside for these chosen few, for he is unqualified to judge a direct connection between a human soul and God.